 Brief learning about Handbrake:

 With respect to version 0.9.8, New Apple TV 3 and iPad presets have been added to HandBrake to get it updated.
-Now you can rip DVD or convert video on Windows PC with HandBrake 0.9.9 to get better picture quality faster at a smaller size.
-Better still, HandBrake 0.10.0 is coming.
+And soon you can rip DVD or convert video to x264 on Windows PC with HandBrake 0.9.9 to get better picture quality faster at a smaller size.
+Better still, HandBrake 0.10.0 has been released now (0.10.2 the latest version)!
 In the not long past, the improvement of this video transcoder may be attributed to:

-Associates with x264: benefits from the x264 project, HandBrake has a large portion of these speed, size, and quality improvements.
+Associates with x265/VP8/Intel QuickSync Video/LibFaac : Benefits from the VP8 project, HandBrake has a large portion of these speed, size, and quality improvements.
+But the Intel QuickSync Video is just supported on Windows. x265 is a new technology and it is under heavy active development!

 Note 1: If you want to rip DVD, remember that Handbrake only converts DVDs that can be played in a DVD player (make sure your DVD's region matches DVD hard drive).
 So if you've got a disk filled with video files, such as AVI, MPG, WMV, MOV, etc, it won't convert them.